-The two brands offer accessories for all of the tools they manufacture such as impact drivers, drills, and more.
+The two brands offer accessories for all of the tools they manufacture such as impact drivers, hole saw kits for metal, drills, and more.
 Batteries and their chargers are some of the most important components when it comes to cordless tools, and DeWalt wins by a long shot.

 Their line of FlexVolt and 20V Max batteries catapult the brand to the top of our team’s list.
 When you buy their tools, DeWalt and Ridgid include other accessories such as an LED light, and a carrying bag or tool case.